 Parental Relocations / Move Aways

-When one parent wants to move away from another parent and take the child with them, the party requesting to move must petition the court to allow such a move to take place.
-The court cannot stop the party from moving, but it may stop the child from being moved.
+When one parent wants to move away from another parent and take the child with them, the party requesting to move must petition the Court to allow such a move.
+The Court cannot stop the party from moving, but it may stop the child from being moved.

 - Strength of existing custodial relationships and degree to which parenting is shared

 - Relationship between parents